 The “Comedy Gimmick” Controversy: Talent vs. Typecasting

-Jillian Hall is most remembered by casual fans for her intentionally bad singing gimmick, a character that generated loud crowd reactions but also became a double-edged sword.
+Jillian Hall is best remembered by casual fans for her intentionally bad-singing gimmick, a character that elicited loud crowd reactions but also became a double-edged sword.

-• Jillian was a formally trained wrestler, unlike many of her contemporaries.
+- Jillian was formally trained as a wrestler, unlike many of her contemporaries.

 Among wrestling fans and analysts, this led to ongoing debate: